$8,100 per slip. That's what Glastonbury Marina in Connecticut sold for. And $4.78 million per slip — that's Rybovich in West Palm Beach.

 $30K–$80K/Slip: Core Mid-Market

-At this price point, you'll typically see: 100-300 slips, some fuel operations, basic dry storage, and a mix of annual and seasonal tenants.
+At this level, you're seeing fuel operations, some dry storage, and a tenant mix of annual and seasonal boaters.
+Cap rates run 7-9%.

 What Drives the Spread?